 It is the cost incurred when changes are made to a portfolio.
 The changes include buying and selling of securities.
-The costs involved are broker fees, custodian charges, transaction fees, registration fees, stamp duty, and the likes.
+The costs involved are broker fees, custodian charges, transaction fees, registration fees, stamp duty, and the like.

 It is the annual rate of interest payable on a debt security.
 It is commonly expressed as a percentage of the face value of the debt instrument.

 If a company issues debt instruments of Rs 100 (face value) and pays Rs 8 as interest annually.
-The instrument is then expressed as 8 percent coupon.
+The instrument is then expressed as an 8 percent coupon.

 It is the load structure that applies to a fund currently.
 The load is nothing but the fee charged by a fund house when an investor subscribes or redeems units of a fund.

-Current Yield is the ratio of interest to the current market price of the bond.
+The current Yield is the ratio of interest to the current market price of the bond.
 Usually expressed in percentage, it is computed as –